kimchi-project/kimchi/tests/ui/README.md

 ```

 ### Run in headless mode
-The Makefile expect some environment variables to run kimchi, which are:
+The script expect some environment variables to run kimchi-project tests, which are:

 ```
 Expect environment variables:
-KIMCHI_USERNAME: username for the host   default: root
+USERNAME: username for the host   default: root
-KIMCHI_PASSWORD: password for the host
+PASSWORD: password for the host
-KIMCHI_HOST: host for kimchi             default: localhost
+HOST: host for kimchi             default: localhost
-KIMCHI_PORT: port for kimchi             default: 8001
+PORT: port for kimchi             default: 8001
 ```

 So, if you are running against a remote host:

 ```
-$ read -s pass; KIMCHI_HOST=<HOST> KIMCHI_PASSWORD=$pass make
+$ HOST=<HOST> ./run_tests.sh
+Type password for host USER@HOST

 ```

 ### Run in debug mode